techidaily/site-win11-tips/source/_posts/gateway-to-your-inner-world-accessing-windows-hidden-char-personality-screen.md

 To open the Private Character Editor, follow these steps:

 1. Press**Ctrl + Shift + Esc** on your keyboard to open Task Manager.
-Check out our detailed tutorial on[how to open Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) for more information.
+Check out our detailed tutorial on [how to open Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) for more information.
 2. Select**Run new task** at the top of the Task Manager window.
 3. Type "eudcedit" in the text box and press Enter.
 ![Open Private Character Editor Using Task Manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/open-private-character-editor-using-task-manager.jpg)